hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter10.md

 - Price change per unit volume.
 - Technical support and resistance levels.
 - Market resilience.

+## Shape of the Order Book

+When available, Level 2 data can be used to calculate the exact amount of aggregate supply and demand available on a given venue.
+Using Level 2 data, supply and demand can be determined as the cumulative sizes of limit orders posted on the sell and buy sides of the limit order book, respectively.

 ### Price Sensitivity to Block Transactions